Advanced Techniques

 PARTY applicant

-Syntax requirements: L4 parser expects simple expressions in CONTRACT actions
+Syntax requirements: L4 parser expects simple expressions in PROVISION actions

 Readability: Complex object construction clutters the legal logic

-Maintainability: Helper functions can be reused across multiple CONTRACT rules
+Maintainability: Helper functions can be reused across multiple PROVISION rules

 Testing: Pre-defined objects are easier to validate and test